ronen-halevy/ronen-halevy.github.io/_posts/2021-11-10-batch-normalization.md

 ## The Algorithm

-It is evident that nNormalization is required not just before the first input layer, but also before each hidden layers which follow.
+It is evident that normalization is required not just before the first input layer, but also before each hidden layers which follow.
 To start with, Eq.
 1 presents the straight forward normalization formula.

 Regarding the indices \\(i\\) and \\(k\\) - input example \\(x=(x^{(1)}....x^{(d)})\\) has d dimenssions (e.g. an image with d pixels).
 Minibatch holds m examples.